junaidsyed-1/JS/week-1-DOM/ReadMe.md

 - This week is going to be mainly focused on DOM.
 We are going re-learn about DOM.

+## Topics covered this week
+- Day-1
+  - DOM BASICS
+  - getElementByID
+  - querySelector
+  - textContent
+  - innerHTML

-# Breif about topics we learned each day
+# Breif about topics we learn each day

 ## Day-1